Kampoi

 Kampoi (Κάμποι) is a village in the municipal unit of Keramia on the island of Crete, Greece.
 It is built on a small plateau on the northern slope of Keramos, a peak of the White mountains (Lefka Ori).

 It is located 26.4 km south of Chania at 500m.
-It has 57 inhabitants (2011).
+It has 92 inhabitants (2021).

-There are two more small villages which together with Kampoi form a community, which is part of the municipal unit of Keramia:
+Kampoi and the two more small villages form a community, which is part of the municipal unit of Keramia: